 World Vision is the largest nongovernmental provider of clean water in the developing world, reaching one new person with clean water every 10 seconds and three more schools every day with clean water.
 We are increasing our impact and scope to reach everyone, everywhere we work by 2030.
 The sixth of 17 Sustainable Development Goals created by the U.N. also includes achieving universal and equitable access to safe and affordable drinking water for all by 2030.

-This past year, a community in Honduras, with the help of World Vision, finished building a near-marathon-length pipeline to bring clean water to their community.
-World Vision U.S. President Emeritus Rich Stearns personally committed to help bring clean water to Rwanda, which will likely be the first country in the developing world to solve its water crisis.
+World Vision U.S. President Emeritus Rich Stearns has personally committed to help bring clean water to Rwanda, which will likely be the first country in the developing world to solve its water crisis.

 Faithful God, help World Vision to bring clean water to those who desperately need it, and work in hearts to reveal the living water we can receive from You.

-5. Cheru will walk minutes instead of miles for water that will no longer make her sick.
+5. Cheru walks minutes instead of miles for water that no longer makes her sick.

-Two years ago, we walked the Global 6K for Water with 5-year-old Cheru Lotuliapus, whose daily life in Kenya was consumed with finding water.
+The last three years, we’ve walked the Global 6K for Water with 5-year-old Cheru Lotuliapus, whose daily life in Kenya was consumed with finding and collecting water.
 The effects of this life meant Cheru and so many other girls and women in sub-Saharan Africa were not able to live up to their potential.

-Today, World Vision is working in West Pokot County to bring access to clean water to Cheru’s community.
-So a standpipe will bring fresh water to Cheru and her family, only steps from where her mother cooks, washes clothes, and prepares tea.
+With World Vision’s help, her community built a pipeline that brings clean water down from a mountain spring.
+A spigot now brings fresh water to 6-year-old Cheru and her family — only steps from where her mother cooks, washes clothes, and prepares tea.